Killing of Rabbi Meir Hai: Perpetrators

-Israeli Member of Knesset Michael Ben-Ari, from the far-right National Union party, said that "the path of capitulation, the opening of arteries, the [settlement] freeze and the release of [Palestinian] prisoners that [Prime Minister Benjamin] Netanyahu has brought down upon us signals to terrorists that Jewish blood is negligible.
-The terrorist probably thinks that he will be released in the next exchange."

 Response

 Israeli response

 On 26 December, IDF Duvdevan Unit and Nahshon Battalion troops conducted an operation in separate locations in Nablus to locate three of the Fatah Al-Aqsa Martyrs' Brigades operatives who were determined by the Shin Bet to be behind the attack: Raghsan Abu Sharah, Raed a-Sarkaji and Anan Sabah.
 The fourth suspect reportedly turned himself in to Israeli authorities prior to the operation.

 Short confrontations took place at the homes of Abu Sharah and a-Sarkaji.
 IDF forces used different methods including shots in the air in order to make the two surrender.
 Both refused, though Abu Sharah sent out his wife.
 In the third location, where Sabah was staying, a several-hour-long standoff included the firing of an antitank missile toward the house, in an attempt to force Sabah out.
 All three were shot dead by Israeli troops following their refusal to surrender.

 An M16 rifle seized from Sabah was later identified by a police forensics lab as the weapon used in the attack.
 Sabah had been released from an Israeli prison as part of the amnesty deal with the Palestinian Authority in 2007, in which Israel agreed not to hunt down Palestinian gunmen who agreed to lay down their arms.

-Major Peter Lerner, spokesman for Israel's Central Command stated that all three had been involved in anti-Israel violence in the past through activities in the Aksa Martyrs Brigades.
+Major Peter Lerner, spokesman for Israel's Central Command, stated that all three had been involved in anti-Israel violence in the past through activities in the Aksa Martyrs Brigades.

 The following day, Israeli Prime Minister Benjamin Netanyahu stated at the start of the weekly cabinet meeting: I want to praise the Shin Bet and the IDF on the speedy operation against the cell which murdered Rabbi Meir Hai.
 Our policy against terrorism is clear.
 We will continue to respond aggressively – against any attack on Israeli citizens and against any firing of rockets or missiles at Israeli territory.